researchart/rose6icse/submissions/available/OpenVocabCodeNLM/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.3628628.svg)](https://doi.org/10.5281/zenodo.3628628)

-###### We provide NLMs for Java, Python, and C which can be downloaded and used as they are (e.g. for code completion) or for further training or fine-tuning.
+###### We provide NLMs for Java, Python, and C which can be downloaded and used as they are (e.g. for code completion), for further training on a specific corpus or project, or fine-tuning on additional tasks.

 ## Artifact reuse